waterColor

 B+

 The incredible B+ mushroom strain said to originate from a talented grower named Mr. G in Florida, has captured the attention of researchers and enthusiasts.
 These mushrooms, with their long, wide stems and yellowish-brown domed caps, stand out for their higher-than-average psychoactive compounds.
-Many people have reported therapeutic benefits from this strain, making it a popular choice for studying the impact of different strains on the brain.

 Penis Envy